-Lifetime Activities 2 1 Credit Gr 11 12 Course: 7061 Lifetiffe Activities 2 T Cledit Gr.
-11, 12 Course.
-7001
+Lifetime Activities 2 1 Credit Gr.
+11, 12 Course: 7061

 This course is designed for students who enjoy a variety of physical activities and wish to advance their fitness training.
 Students will study and participate in physical activities that promote a healthful lifestyle.
 Activities will vary throughout the year depending on facilities and weather, but will include strength, endurance, flexibility, and cardio training.
-One offsite field trip may be include in this course.
+One offsite field trip may be included in this course.